Skip to Content

 Dutch Christmas Cookies (or Kerstkransjes)

 I lived in the Netherlands for about 30 years.
-One of the best times of the year was, of course, at Christmas time, when my favourite ‘Kerstkransjes’ were sold in Albert Hein and the other shops.
+One of the busiest times of the year was, of course, at Christmas time.
+This was when my favourite ‘Kerstkransjes’ were sold in Albert Hein and the other shops.

-For some reason, these delicious Dutch Christmas Cookies are only sold there around Christmas time.
+For some reason, these delicious Dutch Christmas Cookies are only sold there around Christmas.
 But I think they are so good they should really be available all year-round.

 biscuit dough